Academic and Workplace Behaviors and Environment Survey (AWBES)

 Overview

-Rutgers is committed to ensuring a respectful, inclusive workplace environment free of harassment.
-Based on this commitment, under the leadership of the Office of the Executive Vice President of Academic Affairs, Prabhas Moghe, the university supported the implementation of the Academic and Workplace Behaviors and Environment Survey (AWBES), the first universitywide survey of faculty, part-time lecturers, staff, postdoctoral fellows and associates, and teaching and graduate assistants designed to help the university assess, prevent, and effectively respond to harassment among employees.
-The survey launched on November 3, 2022, and was open for 6 weeks, until December 15.
+Rutgers University is committed to fostering a respectful, inclusive workplace free from harassment and discrimination.
+Guided by the leadership from the Office of the Executive Vice President of Academic Affairs, the university launched the Academic and Workplace Behaviors and Environment Survey (AWBES), the first universitywide survey of faculty, part-time lecturers, staff, postdoctoral fellows and associates, and teaching and graduate assistants.

 Results and Recommendations Reports

-- Key Survey Findings and Recommendations for Action: Read the executive summary that provides context, lists key universitywide findings, describes the action planning process, and presents recommendations for university action.
+- Key Survey Findings and Recommendations for Action: Read the executive summary providing context for the survey, highlighting key universitywide findings, describing the action-planning process, and outlining recommendations for university action.

-- Full Survey Findings Report: Read the comprehensive report detailing the universitywide results of the survey, including details on procedures and methods, and results for multiple employee groups on campus.
+- Full Survey Findings Report: Read the comprehensive report detailing universitywide survey results, including methodology, procedures, and findings across multiple employee groups.

 Institutional Commitment to Address AWBES Findings and Sexual Misconduct